 Most of the physical recovery occurs within the first month after the surgery.
 During the initial stages, movement is confined to walking, standing and sitting without pushing, pulling or lifting.
 Return to work will be dependent on healing and whether you have a less active job.
 Routines like exercise may be reduced for over a month depending on how easily you recover.

-Possible Complications of Breast implantThis operation is associated with many of the same risks as other kinds of major plastic surgery.
-It also has a few distinct risks consisting of:
+Possible Problems of Breast implantThis operation is associated with many of the same risks as other types of major cosmetic surgery.
+It also has some distinct dangers including:

 - Uneven or rippling skin consistency over the implant